Ultimate Marble Cupcakes

 You’ll need a Wilton 1M piping tip and a piping bag if you choose the third option.
 All you do is spoon some vanilla frosting into one side of your piping bag and chocolate frosting into the other side.
 Then, pipe onto cupcakes in a swirl pattern:

-Again, here’s a page with more visuals to help guide you with the swirl frosting.
+Again, my how to make swirled frosting post has tons of visuals to help guide you.
 I also include how I use the Wilton 1M swirl piping tip.
 If you’re ever curious about how I frost my cupcakes, that’s a handy page to read!

 So there you have it.
 A simple one-batter marble cupcake with velvety rich chocolate and vanilla frostings on top.
 Buttery vanilla paired with swirls of chocolate throughout every super-moist bite.
 Does it really get any better than this?
 Oh yes, it does.